linux-chenxing/linux-chenxing.org/infinity2/ssd201_ht_v2/index.md

 # SSD201_HT_V2

 This seems to be an official dev board.
 It's available from taobao for ~$200.

+The vendor provided a copy of the SDK but no schematics or chip documentation.

 ![board](board.jpg)